Bulletin #2187, Poultry Facts: Turkey Brooding and Management: Giving Poults a Good Start

 The saying “What starts right, ends right” holds true for turkeys.
 If you give your young poults a good start, chances are you will have very few problems, if any.
 Here are a few pointers that will help you grow a successful flock.

 1. Decide early on the variety you want.
 “Large White” and “Broad Breasted Bronze” are large birds.
 The toms (males) of these breeds can reach 25 pounds in 24 weeks, but earlier harvesting is possible based on carcass size preferred by customers or family needs.
 “Small White” will reach 14 pounds in 16 weeks (see Table 1).
 Heritage breeds can take longer and the percent breast meat in the carcass is less than “Small White”.
-White feathered breeds usually provide a cleaner-looking processed bird.1
+White feathered breeds usually provide a cleaner-looking processed bird.1 Also, heritage breeds are not necessarily organic or free-range.

 |Age (weeks)||Large White or Broad Breasted Bronze||Small White|